 I suffer from compulsive waswas (OCD), especially during prayer, in the washroom and in the car if I am on my own.
 The kind of waswas that I have is swearing and cursing, which I say in anger, such as cursing myself or my father or my mother, and sometimes I cannot help it.

 I hope that you can tell me the right way to deal with this.

-“So keep your duty to Allaah and fear Him as much as you can”
+“So keep your duty to Allah and fear Him as much as you can” (al-Taghabun 64:16)

-For more information on your situation and on how to treat it by means of ruqyahs prescribed in Islam and adhkaar narrated from the Prophet (peace and blessings of Allaah be upon him), please see the following questions: 39684, 10160, 59931, 62839, 25778 and 12315.
+For more information on your situation and on how to treat it by means of ruqyah prescribed in Islam and adhkar (words of remembrance) narrated from the Prophet (peace and blessings of Allah be upon him), please see the following questions: 39684, 10160, 59931, 62839, 25778 and 12315.

-And Allaah knows best.
+And Allah knows best.